kubernetes/website/content/zh/docs/reference/config-api/kubeadm-config.v1beta2.md

 <td>
    <!--
    <p><code>localAPIEndpoint</code> represents the endpoint of the API server instance that's deployed on this control plane node.
-In HA setups, this differs from <code>ClusterConfiguration.controlPlaneEndpoint</code> in the sense that <code>controlPlaneEndpoint</code>
-is the global endpoint for the cluster, which then load-balances the requests to each individual API server.
+In HA setups, this differs from <code>ClusterConfiguration.controlPlaneEndpoint</code> in the sense that ControlPlaneEndpoint is the global endpoint for the cluster, which then load-balances the requests to each individual API server.
 This configuration object lets you customize what IP/DNS name and port the local API server advertises it's accessible on.
 By default, kubeadm tries to auto-detect the IP of the default interface and use that, but in case that process